simonox/iot-backend/README.md

 ### Setting up Grafana

-Have a look at the [HowTo in this repository](./docs/dashboard/README.md).
+Have a look at the [the document in this repository](./docs/dashboard/README.md).

 ### Attaching a Shelly plug